Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 # Basic Javascript Questions and Answer

 **1.What is JavaScript?**
-- JavaScript is a client-side scripting language. to create dynamic features to the web application making them more user-friendly and engaging.
-It helps to develop interactive web application.
+- JavaScript is a client-side scripting language used to create dynamic features for web applications, making them more user-friendly and engaging.
+It helps in developing interactive web applications.

 **2.What are Data Types?**